demisto/content/Packs/LinuxEventsCollection/README.md

    - *`2024-10-28T14:30:55-0300`*
    - *`2024-10-28T14:30:55.123+02:00`*

+**Note**:
-**Note**: Events logs collected via Filebeat with timestamp formats other than those listed above would be assigned with the agent collection time.
+Event logs collected via Filebeat with timestamp formats other than those listed above are assigned the agent collection time.